mkazinauskas/online-radio-search-website/README.md

 To close the app press `ctrl + c`

 TODO:
-1. Search execution from search input
-1. Search by genre
-1. Search by song
 1. Sitemap
 1. App download
 1. Go to next page of songs in radio station view.